-JC Miller is a partner at Vallier Design Associates in Point Richmond, California, and director of the Landscape Architecture Certificate Program at UC Berkeley Extension.
+JC Miller is a partner at Vallier Design Associates in Point Richmond, California, and the former director of the Landscape Architecture Certificate Program at UC Berkeley Extension.
+He currently teaches the History of the Designed Landscape online for UCLA .
 He worked for more than a decade in the Royston office and, as a principal, assisted Royston in the design and execution of his final projects.
 He is coauthor of Robert Royston, a volume in Library of American Landscape History’s Masters of Modern Landscape Design series.

 A book signing of Reuben Rainey and JC Miller’s Robert Royston (University of Georgia Press, 2019 in association with Library of American Landscape History) will follow this presentation.